OpenDDS/OpenDDS/docs/android.md

     Android build, please pass also pass the `--java` configure script option here as described in the [Java](#java) section.
 You will also need to pass it to the configure script build for Android when that comes.

+Finally all paths being passed to GNU make must not contain spaces because of a ACE's gnuace make scripts don't those paths handle correctly on Windows.
+This means the NDK, toolchain, MinGW, JDK, OpenDDS source, OpenDDS host tools, etc. must not contain any spaces in their paths.

 ## Building OpenDDS for Android